jei3m/ai-ponics/README.md

 ## Technologies Used

 - **React JS**: For building a dynamic and responsive user interface.
-- **Gemini AI**: For advanced image detection and analysis tailored to aeroponic systems.
+- **Gemini AI**: For image and text prompt analysis tailored to aeroponic systems.
 - **Blynk API**: For real-time sensor data integration and monitoring.

 ## Installation